anubhavanonymous/pegasus_spyware/README.md

-**PEGASUS SPYWARE JAVA RECOMPILED** - I have recompiled all JAVA from the Pegasus Spyware and the results are Shockingly Horrible!
+**PEGASUS SPYWARE JAVA RECOMPILED**

+recompiled all JAVA from the Pegasus Spyware and the results are Shockingly Horrible!

 ![PEGASUS SPYWARE JAVA RECOMPILED](https://i.postimg.cc/sDKh13Yr/pegaus-recompiled.jpg)